wireapp/wire-server-deploy/terraform/modules/aws-brig-email-sending/README.md

 Wire-server's "brig" components needs to send emails.
 This can either be done by configuring an SMTP server (Option 1), or by using AWS resources (Option 2).

 This terraform module enables brig to send emails using option 2.
+In addition, it configures *MAIL FROM* for outgoing emails, but does not enable incoming emails (possible solution: `aws_ses_receipt_rule`).

 AWS resources: SES, SQS, SNS, DNS